omar-polo/gmid/README.md

 [contrib-page]: https://gmid.omarpolo.com/contrib.html#dockerfile

-### Local libretls

-This is **NOT** recommended, please try to port LibreSSL/LibreTLS to your distribution of choice or use docker instead.

-However, it's possible to statically-link `gmid` to locally-installed libretls quite easily.
-(It's how I test gmid on Fedora, for instance)

-Let's say you have compiled and installed libretls in `$LIBRETLS`, then you can build `gmid` with

-    ./configure CFLAGS="-I$LIBRETLS/include" \
-                LDFLAGS="$LIBRETLS/lib/libtls.a -lssl -lcrypto -lpthread -levent"
-    make

 ### Testing

 Execute

     make regress

 to start the suite.
-Keep in mind that the regression tests will create files inside the `regress` directory and bind the 10965 port.
+Keep in mind that the regression tests needs to create files inside the `regress` directory and bind the 10965 port.